Stopping or Adjourning a Winding Up Petition

 If you have had a winding up petition filed against your company, the defences available to you will vary depending at which stage in the compulsory liquidation process you are at.
-We’ve broken the defences available to you at each stage in the process.
+We’ve broken down the defences available to you at each stage of the process.

 When a Winding up Petition has been Filed but Not Yet Advertised in The Gazette, You Can Stop It By:

 Pay off the Creditor

 If you pay off the creditor (in addition to their costs of bringing the petition) prior to its being advertised in The Gazette, you should be able to halt the petition getting into the public sphere.

 Dispute the Debt

 If the existence or the amount of the debt is disputed, you can inform the courts that this is the case.
 Only take this step if you have evidence, as to do so falsely will be misleading the courts and can have very serious consequences.

 Companies in administration are subject to a moratorium that stops creditors from winding them up or bringing legal proceedings against them.